Online Degrees in Respiratory Therapy - Associate's & Bachelor's

 Thich Nhat Hanh—Buddhist monk and peace activist—wrote in his book The Miracle of Mindfulness: An Introduction to the Practice of Meditation: “Breath is the bridge which connects life to consciousness, which unites your body to your thoughts.
 Whenever your mind becomes scattered, use your breath as the means to take hold of your mind again.”
 In this fast-paced information age, people turn to mindfulness practices to become aware of their breathing and cultivate a sense of calm in their busy lives.

 Respiratory therapists provide breathing solutions to those suffering from respiratory conditions.
 While many people are fortunate to bring awareness to the quality of their breath and others go through their day without giving the act of breathing much thought, for some, breathing can be a daily struggle.
-According to the Asthma and Allergy Foundation of America (AAFA), in 2019, approximately 25 million Americans in the United States had asthma.
+According to the Asthma and Allergy Foundation of America (AAFA), in 2021, approximately 27 million Americans in the United States had asthma.

-According to the Centers for Disease Control and Prevention (CDC), this represents one in 13 Americans living with this condition or 8 percent of all adults and 7 percent of all children.
+According to the Centers for Disease Control and Prevention (CDC), this represents one in 13 Americans living with this condition, or 8 percent of all adults and 6.5 percent of all children.
 As air pollution levels in the world’s most populated cities continue to rise, this number may continue to increase.
 Chronic respiratory diseases caused by pollution, smoke, allergens, and occupational risks require more people to depend on medical professionals to help them manage or improve their breathing.

 The Covid-19 pandemic has underscored the need for more respiratory therapists.
 J. Brady Scott, a respiratory therapist and associate professor in the Department of Cardiopulmonary Sciences at Rush University, wrote in April 2020 in the U.S. News & World Report that the 130,000 respiratory therapists in the US are short-staffed and overworked.
-To lessen the burden of front line workers, J. Brady Scott calls for more respiratory therapists to serve in clinical care and instructional roles “to train physicians without pulmonary or critical care backgrounds, as well as nurse practitioners, physician assistants and others who could help fill the workforce gap and support the sickest patients with Covid-19.”
+To lessen the burden of front-line workers, J. Brady Scott calls for more respiratory therapists to serve in clinical care and instructional roles “to train physicians without pulmonary or critical care backgrounds, as well as nurse practitioners, physician assistants and others who could help fill the workforce gap and support the sickest patients with Covid-19.”

 Fortunately, the demand for respiratory therapists is matched by occupational trends.
-The U.S. Bureau of Labor Statistics (2021) predicted that openings in respiratory therapy will grow 19 percent nationally, which is much faster than the U.S. average for all fields (4 percent).
-This equates to 26,300 new RT positions in the coming decade.
+The U.S. Bureau of Labor Statistics (2023) predicted that openings in respiratory therapy will grow 13 percent nationally, which is much faster than the U.S. average for all fields (3 percent).
+This equates to 16,700 new RT positions in the coming decade.

 Students aspiring to work in respiratory therapy can choose from on-campus or online respiratory therapy associate’s degree or bachelor’s degree programs.
 By pursuing a two or four-year degree, graduates from these programs can look forward to gratifying career opportunities in helping people breathe more easily and improving their quality of life in the coming decade.